AustinBoyuJiang/v4.austinjiang.com/README.md

 - Try disabling animations if performance is poor
 - Ensure your browser supports CSS animations
 - Check if reduced motion is enabled in system preferences

+### Gallery Layout Issues
+- Adjust x, y coordinates to position items
+- Use rotation values between -10 and 10 degrees for best results
+- Ensure image paths are correct

+## Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.